LBRYFoundation/lbry.org/docs/news/091-new-hampshire-statehouse-testimony-on-virtual-currencies/index.md

 ---
 author: jeremy-kauffman
-title: 'Testimony to the New Hampshire Statehouse on Virtual Currencies'
+title: "Testimony to the New Hampshire Statehouse on Virtual Currencies"
-date: '2017-01-26 00:16:13'
+date: "2017-01-26 00:16:13"
 ---

 [_As the governor-appointed industry expert on virtual currencies for New Hampshire, yesterday I testified on the regulation of virtual currencies.
 Below is the written form of the testimony._]